linhhktran/stress-factor/README.md

 >**Blood Pressure, Social Support, and Mental Health History (negative coeff)**

 They are among the most important factors in predicting stress levels.
 The large coefficients indicate that changes in these features significantly affect stress predictions.
-Because they have negative coefficient, the relationship between them and stress_level would be inverse.
+Because they have negative coefficients, the relationship between them and `stress_level would` be inverse.

->**Academic Performance, Study Load, and Basic Needs (positive coeff)**
+>**Study Load, Extracurricular Activities , and Bullying (positive coeff)**

-They also appear to have substantial importance, highlighting the role of academic and physiological stressors in determining stress levels.
+They also appear to have substantial importance, highlighting the role of academic and social stressors in determining stress levels.
 Because they have positive coefficients, the relationship between them and `stress_level` would be positive.

 ## **Key features:**